Chapter 1:

 “So, what exactly do you do again?
 I mean your job.”
 Taking a sip of water, Katie inquired.

 “Computer security.
 I’m just a tech really, and lately it’s just been sitting and waiting.
 The presidential conventions that came through a while ago were the biggest projects I’d ever worked on.”
-Nicolaus took pride in his work and being able to gloat about said work made him happy, despite his typical pessimism.
+Nicolaus took pride in his work and being able to gloat about it made him happy, despite his typical pessimism.

 “Get to see the president?”